-In 2005, the committee initiated a plan to conduct a scheduled review of existing agency rules.
-The purpose of the review is to identify existing rules that are obsolete, unnecessary or no longer in compliance with current statutory authority.
-An accompanying examination of relevant statutes will identify possible problems in the delegated legislative authority to adopt rules.
-The review will focus on the rules and statutes related to one particular agency or department at a time.
-The agency involved will be advised of the committee's findings and requested to take appropriate action to amend or repeal specific rules.
-Recommendations to address problems or concerns related to the agency's statutory authority to adopt rules will be provided to the appropriate standing committees of the Senate and the House of Representatives.
+In 2008, the committee continued its focused review of existing agency rules.
+The purpose of this review is to identify existing rules that are obsolete, unnecessary or no longer in compliance with current statutory authority.
+An accompanying examination of relevant statutes helps identify possible problems in the delegated legislative authority to adopt rules.
+Agencies are advised of the committee's findings and are requested to take appropriate action to amend or repeal specific rules.
+Recommendations to address problems or concerns related to an agency's statutory authority to adopt rules are provided to the appropriate standing committees of the Senate and the House of Representatives.